Fl4m3Ph03n1x/fsort/README.md

 ## What is `fsort` ?

-`fsort` is a library that implements various sorting algorithms and exposes dia via a fucntional API.
+`fsort` is a library that implements various sorting algorithms and exposes via via a functional API.

 ## Why fsort ?